LSU forced to replace weekend series

 LSU Baseball thought it had its 2021 schedule set, when it released the 56-game slate earlier this week.

-One problem: UC-Riverside won’t be able to travel, due to COVID restrictions.
+One problem: UC-Riverside won’t be able to travel, due to COVID response regulations.

 LSU, according to a school spokesman, moved quickly to replace that weekend series with a three-game set, over two days, against Youngstown State and Nicholls State.